What are Short Courses?

 All short courses at Northern College can be studied residentially.
 Most cost £39 for a two night/three day course but fees vary depending on the length of the course.
 Some fees may be waived for those on certain benefits or where the main learning is in Skills for Life.
 The fees for leisure courses are usually slightly more.

-Most Gateway short courses are non-accredited although you may have to do some written work in some subjects.
-Courses in the Foundation Programme are accredited via NOCN at Entry Level 3, Level 1 or Level 2.
+Most short courses are non-accredited although you may have to do some written work in some subjects.
+Some courses are accredited via NOCN at Entry Level 3, Level 1 or Level 2.
 This is usually done by completing a short workbook.

 For more information please see one of the following